 - A great number of features doesn’t create a smooth workflow.
 Many features are just out of place and aren’t used by newcomers or experienced users;

 - Somewhat complicated interface.

 Notejoy, as a OneNote alternative, is helpful for effective task management and is full of extra features that simplify the overall experience.
 However, these functions don’t always meet the main customer needs.
 As a result, users tend to complain that some of the most essential features like offline access or text search aren’t there.
-You can compare Nimbus Note to Notejoy and see the difference in the variety and relevance of its wide range of functions right here.
+You can compare Nimbus Note to Notejoy and see the difference of both alternatives and relevance of wide range of functions right here.

 Plus, you can be ensured your notes and tasks are protected: Bear allows data encryption functions and access via passwords and Face / Touch ID.
 With this tool, you can do an iCloud multi-device sync, enjoy various export options, and use cross-note links for faster and more effective interaction.